santedb/dev-doc/developers/server-plugins/service-definitions/tfa-mfa-secret-generator.md

-TFA/MFA Secret Generator (ITwoFactorSecretGenerator in SanteDB.Core.Api)
+`ITwoFactorSecretGenerator` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Identifies a class which can generate TFA secrets